FransBouma/InjectableGenericCameraSystem/Cameras/Watch_Dogs2/ReadMe.md

 The readme contains this information.

 ### HUD toggle
-A ubisoft game without a hud toggle is hard to take shots off, so I made a HUD toggle with 3D Migoto.
+A ubisoft game without a hud toggle is hard to take shots of, so I made a HUD toggle with 3D Migoto.
 You can find it here: https://mega.nz/#!FQQShJyS!Ipg4CycflblD2LvZdlfQMgl29ptx_yqPX_HA03u5hoU
 It also contains a readme.txt file with the info you need to install it.